 During the course, you will cover principles of clinical pharmacy and a range of therapeutic areas.
 These include cardiovascular, respiratory, gastrointestinal, musculoskeletal, endocrine, dermatology, infections, dermatology, CNS, oncology and palliative care.
 The Masters project allows you to research an area of particular personal interest and relevance to your practice.

 We welcome applications from registered pharmacists working within hospital, primary care and community settings.

 This course is run on a mainly distance-learning basis, to allow people working full-time to balance their studies with other commitments.
-In addition to distance-learning, you will also attend study sessions held throughout the year as outlined below.
+In addition to distance-learning, you will also attend study sessions held throughout the year.

 Sunderland has an excellent reputation for pharmacy.
-Our Department is ranked #6 in the UK according to The Guardian University Guide 2013, and our academic team produce ‘world-leading’ research, according to the latest Research Assessment Exercise.
+Our Department is ranked No.6 in the UK according to The Guardian University Guide 2013, and our academic team produce ‘world-leading’ research, according to the latest Research Excellence Framework (2014).

 Please note that part-time courses are not available to international students who require a Tier 4 visa to study in the UK.